ughitsaaron/aaronpetcoff.me/posts/deploying-wp-with-git.md

 #!/bin/sh
 GIT_WORK_TREE=../ git checkout -f
 ```
-Once the file is saved to `.git/hooks` you're need to make it executable.
+Once the file is saved to `.git/hooks` you'll need to make it executable.

 ```
 $ chmod +x /path/to/project/.git/hooks/post-receive